How To Get To Kamikochi

 FROM SHIRAKAWA-GO & GOKAYAMA

-Regular bus services operated by the Nohi Bus company connect Takayama with its world-famous neighbor.
+Regular bus services operated by the Nohi Bus company connect Takayama with its World Heritage-listed and famous neighbor.
 Buses run to and from the Nohi Bus Terminal, next to Takayama Station, and can be purchased on the day or online up to a month in advance.
 Once in Takayama, follow the directions above – see the following page for information including timetables and fares to and from Takayama.

 FROM KYOTO & OSAKA